hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 | hero_name    | HERO_2     | hero name 2               | nombre del héroe 2             |
 | hero_name    | HERO_3     | hero name 3               | nombre del héroe 3             |

-Sheets named according to the syntax _[%Localization%]_ are called Localization Sheets.
-The design rules are as follows:

-- The sheet name needs to have `Localization` as a prefix or suffix.
+Localization Sheets are named with the prefix `Localization` and follow these rules:

+- TThe sheet name must start with `Localization`.
-- This sheet has a structure of 2 key columns, one is the main key `idString` and one is the additional key `relativeId`.
+- Each sheet has two key columns: the main key `idString` and an additional key `relativeId`.
-- The next columns will contain localized content.
+- The following columns contain localized content.
-- The key of a row is the combination of `idString` and `relativeId`.
+- The key for each row is a combination of `idString` and `relativeId`.
+- `relativeId` can reference an ID from the IDs sheets.

 ```a
 | idString | relativeId | english | spanish | japan | .... |